Rainminds/.github/profile/README.md

 4. If human input is required, execution transitions to an explicit waiting state
 5. Execution resumes deterministically after approval or override

-Gantral manages **execution state and authority**, not agent logic or data.
+Gantral manages **execution state and authority**, not agent logic, data, or memory.

 ---